-Grants.gov Account
+The "Applicants" section of the Grants.gov website provides guidance to help you understand the different user roles, and corresponding privileges, that an organization may assign to individuals collaborating on a grant application in the Workspace system.
 Each individual that will be using Grants.gov Workspace will need to register, creating a username and password.
 These individuals may be associated with the organization and can complete their individual registration by associating themselves to the organization.
 They may also be outside the organization and can be associated to individual Workspaces with this or any other organization.
 The Workspace owner will add the appropriate participants to the various Workspaces based on the need to participate in submitting each particular application.